Nano Dimension Ltd. (NNDM) Shares Rise Despite Market Challenges

-The stock price of Nano Dimension Ltd. (NASDAQ: NNDM) has jumped by 0.40 compared to previous close of 2.52.
-Despite this, the company has seen a fall of -4.53% in its stock price over the last five trading days.
+Nano Dimension Ltd. (NASDAQ: NNDM)’s stock price has gone rise by 0.20 in comparison to its previous close of 2.45, however, the company has experienced a -2.96% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Nano Dimension Ltd. (NASDAQ: NNDM) Right Now?